eridona/DonaLab-Handbook/README.md

 -A similar approach can be applied to independent or personal projects or commitments.<br/>
   <br/>
 <b>Example: </b> <br/>
 I understand that postdoctoral researchers joining the lab may have ongoing work from their previous position and I support them taking time to complete this work.
 The period during which they will need to continue previous work is understandably hard to predict, but ideally it will not last longer than 1 year.
 If finishing previous work is expected to last longer than 1 year, postdoctoral researchers should delay the start of their position in the lab whenever possible.
-Time spent on previous work should not exceed ~25%.</i>
+Time spent on previous work should not exceed ~25%.<br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/3-CAREERS/04-Prior-Work">Click here for more examples from the community</a></i>
 </details>

 <details>